 Always try to determine the cause of these sensations.
 Check that you have no debris in your shoes or socks (sand, gravel, twigs, etc.).
 If your socks are wet, change them.
 Also make sure your socks don’t wrinkle.
 If you notice any redness, irritation or heating, you can use plaster bandage, blister bandage or something similar to protect the area.
-Don’t forget to remove it as soon as you stop walking for the skin to heal.
+Don’t forget to remove it as soon as you stop walking, so the skin can heal.

 - Keep your feet dry.
 This is sometimes difficult, as in the case of bad weather or river crossings.
 But, for example, it is better to take off your shoes to cross a river than to walk for several hours with wet feet.
 Don’t say to yourself: “It’s just water.”
-Yes, it is not uncomfortable for a short period of time, but the feet always end up wrinkling and forming blisters.
+Yes, it may not be uncomfortable at first to walk in wet shoes, but the feet always end up wrinkling and forming blisters.

 If your socks are wet, change them to a dry pair.
-Always take one or more replacement pairs of socks.
-You can dry the wet pair on your backpack if weather permits it or slip it under your jacket on your shoulders if it rains.
+Always take one or more extra pairs of socks.
+You can dry the wet pair on your backpack if weather permits or slip it under your jacket on your shoulders if it rains.
 For multi-day hikes, dry your shoes and socks as well as possible during the night – even if you must put them in your sleeping bag.

 - Keep your feet, socks, and shoes clean.
 All dirt increases friction and therefore the risk of blisters.
 Moreover, the socks in which you sweat are rough once dry.
 Rinse them if you are sure you can dry them completely.
 Dry and dirty socks are better than wet and clean.

-Try some of these preventive tips to help you again blisters
+Try some of these preventive tips to help you avoid blisters

 Here are some prevention methods, some of which work well and others less so, depending on the person.
 It’s up to you to test if you need them and what works for you:

 - Use talcum powder or other lubricants in powder on your feet before you leave.
-This dries out the feet and reduces friction.
+These dry out the feet and reduce friction.